Black Crows Orb ReviewNovember 18, 2018

 - Pronounced tip rocker can make it feel short

-Black Crows was invited to our annual test for the first time this season, and scored positive results across the board for the brand’s quality and innovative take on ski construction.
-While the Orb features many of the woodcore, twin Titanal layer characteristics of many of the other skis in the Frontside category, its focus on a progressive “front rocker” tip and shovel with traditional camber body and tail that makes for a ski that is incredibly easy to initiate and also easy to maneuver with strong results off-piste.
+Black Crows was invited to our annual test for the first time last season.
+This year they continued to score positive results across the board for the brand’s quality and innovative take on ski construction.
+While the Orb features many of the woodcore, twin Titanal layer characteristics of many of the other skis in the Frontside category, its focus on a progressive “front rocker” tip and shovel with traditional camber body and tail makes for a ski that is incredibly easy to initiate and also easy to maneuver, with strong results off-piste.

-The Orb did not perform as well as in longer turns, at higher speeds, or in pure medium to long radius carved turns compared to skis like the Atomic Vantage 90 CTI, the Blizzard Brahma, or the Rossignol Experience 88.
+The Orb did not perform as well in longer turns, at higher speeds, or in pure medium to long radius carved turns compared to skis like the Atomic Vantage 90 TI, the Blizzard Brahma, or updated Rossignol Experience 88.
 It did, however, do very well in short turns, cut up snow, mid to slower turns and overall ease of use.
 This is a great Frontside ski for advanced to expert skiers who want to enjoy the entire mountain at a less frantic pace.
-If you have not skied a Black Crows ski yet, we highly recommend you demo a pair the first chance you get.

 The Black Crows Orb features the brand’s “Front Rocker” and “Medium Classic Camber,” which combine to create a ski with super easy turn initiation and a forgiving flex.
 That, in turn, also equals superior Float for this category, and very good response.
 If you are looking for a Frontside ski for the season that can also handle some sneaky powder days, this extra bit of versatility makes the Orb a strong choice.
 “Floaty,” “Makes a nice short turn in the mank,” and, “Very responsive and easy to turn,” were a few tester comments about the ski’s maneuverability, especially off-piste.